francisschmaltz/bound/README.md

 5. Start the server

 ## SSO Support
-This app supprots using omniauth to connect your SSO.
-CAS is built in but can easily be replaced with other omniauth gems.
+This app supports using omniauth to connect your SSO.
+I use CAS for auth but there are also branches for GitHub oAuth or LDAP.

+## Notes
+* macOS Mojave needs to run `gem install mysql2 -v '0.4.10' -- --with-ldflags=-L/usr/local/opt/openssl/lib --with-cppflags=-I/usr/local/opt/openssl/include` to install mysql2